alfianandinugraha/alfianandinugraha/README.md

 ## 👨‍💻 About me

-Halo Dunia!, my name is Alfian Andi Nugraha (you can call me 'Andi'), and I'm a student at Universitas Teknologi Yogyakarta in Indonesia 🇮🇩.
+Halo Dunia!, my name is Alfian Andi Nugraha (you can call me 'Andi'), and I'm a recent graduate from Universitas Teknologi Yogyakarta in Indonesia 🇮🇩.
 I have been working as a Frontend Web Developer since 2021.
 I love to build applications with good and clean code and enjoy exploring clean architecture to make applications more maintainable and scalable.

 - 💼 1.5 Years of Experience.
 - 👨‍💻 Good understanding of React.js, Next.js, TypeScript, and Tailwind.